 If you don’t remember the 3-character checksum or in any other way are unsure if you are using the correct seed, here are ways to find out:

-Making double sure that you are using the correct wallet can be easily done by using the iotasear.ch Tangle browser to check the history of an address.
+- Making double sure that you are using the correct wallet can be easily done by using the iotasear.ch or thetangle.org Tangle browsers to check the history of an address.
 This means you can copy the first address and see if in the past funds were there.
-Assuming the first address was the first one to receive funds of course.
-If it did contain funds the amount is probably recognizable as your first IOTA withdrawal ever.
-Anyway, when any funds are there in the iotasear.ch history you can be sure you have used this seed before.
+Assuming the first address was the first one to receive funds, of course.
+If it did contain funds in the past the amount is probably recognizable as your first IOTA withdrawal ever.
+Anyway, when any funds are there in the iotasear.ch or thetangle.org history you can be sure you have used this seed before.

 In case multiple reclaims were put in, the one confirmed in the lowest milestone will be the one processed.